cli-guidelines/cli-guidelines/content/_index.md

 (One could read a password file in Bash by using `--password $(< password.txt)`.
 Unfortunately, not every context in which a command is run will have access to magical shell substitutions.
 For example, `systemd` service definitions, `exec` system calls, and some `Dockerfile` command forms do not support the substitutions available in most shells.)

+### Interactivity {#interactivity}

+**Only use prompts or interactive elements if stdin is an interactive terminal (a TTY).**
+This is a pretty reliable way to tell if you’re piping data into a command or it is being run in a script, in which case a prompt won’t work and you should throw an error telling the user what flag to pass.

+**If `--no-input` is passed, don’t prompt or do anything interactive.**
+This allows users an explicit way to disable all prompts in commands.
+If the command requires input, fail and tell the user how to pass the information as a flag.

+**If you’re prompting for a password, don’t print it as the user types.**
+This is done by turning off echo in the terminal.
+Your language should have helpers for this.

+**Let the user escape.**
+Make it clear how to get out.
+(Don’t do what vim does.)
+If your program hangs on network I/O etc, always make Ctrl-C still work.
+If it’s a wrapper around program execution where Ctrl-C can’t quit (SSH, tmux, telnet, etc), make it clear how to do that.
+For example, SSH allows escape sequences with the `~` escape character.